 What Is an SPRS Score?
 The Supplier Performance Risk System Explained

-As a company that directly or indirectly serves the Department of Defense (DoD), especially if you’re storing, handling, or processing Controlled Unclassified Information (CUI), you are obligated to complete a security self-assessment against the 110 controls identified in NIST Special Publication 800-171—a NIST SP 800-171 self-assessment.
+Specifically, you must complete a security self-assessment against the 110 controls identified in NIST Special Publication 800-171.
 You also must calculate your compliance score using the DoD’s Assessment Methodology and upload that score to the DoD’s Supplier Performance Risk System (SPRS).

 The Supplier Performance Risk System for DOD Contractors